 Ideal For Quarantine Tanks

-Speaking of Quarantine tanks, the instant addition of beneficial bacteria from filter media is not the only benefit of using an air pump.
+Speaking of Quarantine tanks, the instant addition of beneficial bacteria from

 When treating an illness in a fish, one of the most prescribed remedies is to raise the temperature considerably to help fight whatever infection is ailing your fish.

 The problem is, higher water temperatures means lower oxygen levels.
 When treating a poorly fish, you need to make sure there is enough oxygen for them to fully heal.

 Adding an air pump to your quarantine or hospital tank will allow you to increase the water temperature to fight the infection while at the same time keeping the water nice and oxygenated.